| Camp Rainey Mountain Diary July 1 through July 8, 2001

 take a photo before the rescue.
 I guess that is part of keeping your victim in

+sight.
 The next hour was exciting with a good stretch of class 3 rapids and a

 couple small class 2.
 We then pulled to the bank for a while.
 All of the boys